 In lieu of tighter controls, tourists can ease the strain in a more direct way: by not whale watching in Mirissa.
 A marked drop in tourism would send a clear signal to the authorities: regulate or lose the tourist dollars.
 If this sounds like issuing a ransom, then that is what’s intended.
 As detailed in the world is not getting better, biodiversity is bigger than us.

-If you can’t leave without whale watching in Sri Lanka, opt for Trincomalee on the east coast instead.
+If you simply can’t leave the country without watching whales, opt for Trincomalee on the east coast instead.
 This relatively quiet slice of the country has excellent excursions not yet loudly touted with the specific objective of “not turning into Mirissa” we’re told.
 Organise a trip through Trinco Blu.

 As for Mirissa, what is there to do other than whale watching?
 Well, nothing really.
 We recommend heading to nearby Koggala instead.
 There are no whales, but it has a picturesque beach and offers an excellent base from which to visit UNESCO World Heritage Site Galle Fort as well as Koggala Lake.

 And the best thing of all?
 There are no passive-aggressive tourists who would sooner gouge out your eye than give you an inch of space.

 Whale watching in Mirissa: the essentials

 What: Whale watching in Mirissa.
 As mentioned above, forego the whale watching and instead use nearby Koggala to visit Galle Fort and explore Koggala Lake.

 Where: We stayed at South Lake Resort in Koggala, 20km west of Mirissa.
 The hotel offers a range of spacious rooms overlooking the lake or garden and is minutes from the beach where local fishermen perch on seaborne stilts.